 Day 7: The Man in the Gray Flannel Suit by Sloan Wilson.
 This classic book deals with the dislocation felt by an American soldier who returns home to his wife, house in the suburbs and corporate working life after fighting in Europe during WWII.
 The book (and equally classic film starring Gregory Peck) is based on Sloan Wilson‘s own experiences, of which he said:

 “I really don’t know what I was looking for when I got back from the war, but it seemed as though all I could see was a lot of bright young men in gray flannel suits rushing around New York in a frantic parade to nowhere.
 They seemed to me to be pursuing neither ideals nor happiness – they were pursuing a routine.
 For a long while, I thought I was on the sidelines watching that parade, and it was quite a shock to glance down and see that I too was wearing a gray flannel suit.”

-Day 8: British Gurkha Recruits (2016) 22 Pushup Challenge (on YouTube) – Underscoring the global challenge of PTSD.
+Day 8: British Army do the 22 Pushup (Press Up) Challenge (on YouTube) – Underscoring the global challenge of PTSD.

 Day 9: Invictus Games Foundation — How Sport and Exercise can help during and following treatment for PTSD.

 Day 10: ABC News article (April 2015) — How Rescue Dogs can help Australian ex-servicemen recover from PTSD.

 Day 11: PTSD: A Solider’s Perspective — A blog of personal experiences, with the warning, “This site contains emotionally charged and graphic accounts of Combat PTSD, MST and TBI.”

 Day 12: Picking up the Peaces (on Facebook) — An organisation established in 2008 to support, educate and raise national awareness of Post Traumatic Stress Disorder.